- 2-lb. maul

 Tip: If you don't have a place to dump excess soil and sod, rent a trash container for a couple of days.
 We ordered a 10-yard unit for $225 that handled everything we dug out.

+Also, pick up enough wood stakes to anchor each side of the form every 3 ft., a 1-lb. box of 1-1/4 in. drywall screws for anchoring the forms to the stakes and enough 6-in. (the size of the grid openings) steel reinforcing mesh to lay in the whole sidewalk trench.
 Pound in two stakes about 1 ft. from the ends of the form positions.
 Screw the forms to the inside of the stakes with a couple of 1-1/4 in. drywall screws.
 Bend the forms to make smooth curves, anchoring them with more stakes every 3 ft.
 Keep the tops of the forms about 1 in. above the cut grass height for easy mowing and a nice appearance.

 Cut off the stakes flush with the tops of the forms.
 Park a helper on the end of the reinforcing mesh for ballast and unroll the mesh, holding it down with your feet.
 Cut it to length with a pair of bolt cutters.
 Flip the mesh over and pull one end toward the other to back-bend it slightly to eliminate the natural curl.
 Cut the edges of the mesh at least 3 in. back from the forms.

-CAUTION: DON'T LOSE AN EYE!
+DON'T LOSE AN EYE!
 Mesh is wound like a spring.
 After you cut a length, it can leap back at you with steel fangs.
 Wear safety glasses and make sure you and your partner understand that neither of you steps off an end without warning the other.

-Order the Right Concrete Mix
+To Keep Your Concrete Walkway Cost in Check: Order the Right Concrete Mix

 - Calculate the right volume.
 Concrete is always ordered in cubic yards.
 First figure out the cubic footage, then convert to yards by dividing by 27.
 Here's how: Multiply the length of your sidewalk times the width times the depth (4 in. = .
 33 ft.) and divide the total by 27.
 Using our sidewalk as an example: 60 ft. (long) x 4 ft. (wide) x .33 ft. (deep) = 79.2 cu. ft. ÷ 27 = 2.93 cu. yds.
 Concrete is cheap and nothing's worse than coming up short (except rain).
 A good rule of thumb is to order an extra 5 percent rounded up to the next 1/4 yd. to handle spillage and uneven bases.